Course Information

 Collaboration Policy

 The work you submit for the lab assignments is expected to accurately demonstrate your understanding of the material.
 The use of a computer in no way modifies the standards of academic integrity expected under the University Code.
 You are encouraged to discuss information and concepts covered in lecture and relevant to the lab assignments with other students.
-You can give ``consulting'' help to or receive ``consulting'' help from other students about the lab assignments.
+You can give "consulting" help to or receive "consulting" help from other students about the lab assignments.
 Students can also freely discuss basic computing skills or the course infrastructure.
 However, this permissible cooperation should never involve one student (or group) having possession of or observing in detail a copy of all or part of work done by someone else, in the form of an email, an email attachment file, a flash drive, or on a computer screen.
-Students are not allowed to seek consulting help from online forums outside of Cornell University.
-If a student receives consulting help from anyone outside of the course staff, then the student must acknowledge this help on the submitted assignment.
+Students are not allowed to seek consulting help from online sources outside of Cornell University.
+If a student receives consulting help from anyone outside of the course staff, then the student must acknowledge this help on the submitted assignment using the post-lab survey.

-Should a violation of the code of academic integrity occur, then a primary hearing will be held.
+Violating the collaboration policy will be considered a violation of the code of academic integrity, and a primary hearing will be held.
 See https://deanoffaculty.cornell.edu/faculty-and-academic-affairs/academic-integrity for more information about academic integrity proceedings.

 Examples of acceptable collaboration: